gavv/signal-estimator/README.md

   * measure the hardware + software + bluetooth latency / quality of a mobile phone with bluetooth microphone and headphones

-    place computer's speakers near bluetooth microhpone connected to a mobile phone, place computer's microhpone near bluetooth headphones conencted to the phone, and run a mobile app that loops back signal from bluetooth microphone to bluetooth headphones
+    place computer's speakers near bluetooth microphone connected to a mobile phone, place computer's microphone near bluetooth headphones connected to the phone, and run a mobile app that loops back signal from bluetooth microphone to bluetooth headphones

-  In these examples, you'll need to measure the latency of your local harware first, and then subtract it ftom the measurements results, to get the actual latency of the external system being tested.
+  In these examples, you'll need to measure the latency of your local harware first, and then subtract it from the measurements results, to get the actual latency of the external system being tested.

 Supported platforms
 -------------------